 In a Swiss study, twelve healthy medical students hyperventilated.
 The first time they breathed normal air, and the next time, they hyperventilated air that contained five percent carbon dioxide, which is 125 times as much as normal.
 Their adrenalin levels increased by 360 percent while the CO2 levels decreased by 50 percent when they breathed normal air.
 When hyperventilating carbon dioxide enriched air, both their carbon dioxide levels, and their adrenalin levels remained unchanged.

 In other words, when the carbon dioxide pressure is low, adrenalin levels are high, which is the same as a powerful fight or flight/stress response.
 When the carbon dioxide pressure is normal, the adrenalin-, fight/flight- and stress levels are normal.
-Carbon dioxide is our natural tranqualizer.
+Carbon dioxide is our natural tranquilizer.

 You can find more information in this article – Carbon Dioxide Pressure More Important than Blood Pressure

-Lack of oxygen increase the
+Lack of oxygen increases the blood’s oxygen-carrying capacity

 Some time ago, I fasted and drank only water.
 After 72 hours of fasting, I planned to end my fast with Tummo breathing.
-However, because the exercise increases adrenalin levels and activates the sympathetic system, waking up the body, after the exercise I was so energetic I decided to keep fasting for another 24 hours.
-This was something that surprised me, as prior to the exercise I was rather tired of fasting and really wanted food.
+However, because the exercise increases adrenaline levels and activates the sympathetic system, waking up the body, after the exercise I was so energetic I decided to keep fasting for another 24 hours.
+This was something that really surprised me, as prior to the exercise I was rather tired of fasting and really wanted food.